Do I Need a VPN?

 If you mostly use your phone’s data plan for internet access and avoid connecting to networks outside of your home Wi-Fi, you may not need a VPN.
 However, you might still benefit from keeping your online activity private from your wireless carrier and your ISP.

 If you regularly connect to Wi-Fi hotspots, such as those in retail stores and coffee shops, you should get a VPN to protect your internet traffic and safeguard any outdated software or firmware on your device.
-This is true even for iPhones, which only do so much to protect the online privacy of their users.
+This is true even for iPhones and other Apple devices, which boast strong protection for the online privacy of their users.

 What is the best VPN?